Transactional Analysis Coaching Distinctive Features

 This important book distils the essence of developmental Transactional Analysis (TA) frameworks that are most useful to bring alive professional coaching competencies.
 Karen Pratt offers clear outlines of TA frameworks as well as describing how they are applied in coaching, with snippets of coaching conversations as illustrations of the theory in practice.

-Pratt highlights key TA frameworks in enough detail to be easily grasped, but with a focus on application in coaching and other developmental conversations.
-A transactional analysis approach powerfully guides coaches in their listening and questioning.
-TA is not used as a coaching ‘technique’ - it offers psychological understanding of human beings and the meaning they make of who they are in the world.
+Pratt highlights key TA frameworks in enough detail to be easily grasped but with a focus on application in coaching and other developmental conversations.
+A TA approach powerfully guides coaches in their listening and questioning.
+TA is not used as a coaching ‘technique’ – it offers psychological understanding of human beings and the meaning they make of who they are in the world.
 Such awareness is key for both professionals and clients in meaningful partnerships for development.

 Part 1: Transactional Analysis Key Concepts

 3. Ego states

 4. OK-OK Communication Model

 8. Human psychological hungers and Strokes

 11. Working Styles

 12. Doors of Contact